-Veragalla Samudragiri Viharaya lies on a coconut grove close the beaches of Mirissa.
+Veragalla Samudragiri Viharaya lies on a coconut grove close the beaches of Mirissa thus its also called Mirissa Viharaya.
 Origins of this temple is not well documented but there is proof that this temple has existed in the 18th century.
-According the forklore, there has been small temple beforehand for the priests who come to mirissa to carry out their daily rituals.
+According the forklore, there has been small temple which were used by the priests who come to Mirissa to carry out their daily rituals.

 This site has been declared as a national heritage site due the murals on the image house belonging to the Kandyan Era.
 This is one of the few sites where murals representing the Matara traditional temple artistic style is well preserved.
 During the Kandyan Era, the low country which was under control of European countries developed its unique artistic styles by adding variations to the Kandyan artistic style influenced by Europeans .